Azure/acr/docs/http-headers.md

 # Azure Container Registry HTTP headers

 Azure container registries are compatible with a multitude of services and orchestrators.
-To make it easier to track the source services and agents from which ACR is used, we have started using the `HttpHeaders` field in the Docker `config.json` file.
+To help our customers, we'd like to understand which services in Azure, or outside of Azure, are issuing registry requests.
+To track the source services and agents from which ACR is used, we have started using the `HttpHeaders` field in the Docker `config.json` file.

 ## Header format

-The ACR headers follow this format:
+ACR will parse headers using the following format:

 ```HTTP
 X-Meta-Source-Client: <cloud>/<service>/<optionalservicename>
 ```

 * `cloud`: Azure, Azure Stack, or other government- or country-specific Azure cloud.
-Although Azure Stack and government clouds are not currently supported, this parameter enables future support.
 * `service`: The name of the service.
 * `optionalservicename`: An optional parameter for services with subservices, or for specifying a SKU.
 For example, Web Apps corresponds to `azure/app-service/web-apps`).